 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have heart or blood vessel disease (including aneurysm), heart rhythm problems, high blood pressure, angina (severe chest pain), adrenal gland problem (such as pheochromocytoma), diabetes, epilepsy or seizures, or thyroid problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have heart or blood vessel disease (including aneurysm), heart rhythm problems, high blood pressure, angina (severe chest pain), adrenal gland problem (including pheochromocytoma), diabetes, epilepsy or seizures, electrolyte imbalance, or thyroid problems.

 - This should not be the first and only medicine you use for asthma or COPD.
-This medicine will not stop an asthma attack that has already started.
+This medicine will not stop an asthma or COPD attack that has already started.
 Your doctor may prescribe another medicine for an acute asthma attack or an acute COPD flare-up.
 If the other medicine does not work as well, tell your doctor right away.

 - The powder in the capsule contains trace amounts of milk proteins.
 Make sure your doctor knows if you have a severe milk protein allergy.